 When Akanksha is confused about how to behave with her roommates, or desperate to lose her virginity because otherwise she will be married off too soon, you instantly think of that person in your life (or yourself), and the struggles that come with starting an independent life.

 When I Kissed You, tries to explore many things beyond romance and sex; a sexual harassment case at a company, the intricacies of dating your best’s friend sister (or your brother’s best friend), and the confusion of first love.

 Cognizant of the fact that a book like When I Kissed You is not expected to have great literary flair, it is still a poorly written book.

-For starters, while we are reading both Neel and Akanksha’s narrative, besides Neel’s over-use of cuss words, and the difference in how they experience sex, there is little difference in voice and tone for each character.
+For starters, while we are reading both Neel and Akanksha’s narrative, besides Neel’s overuse of cuss words, and the difference in how they experience sex, there is little difference in voice and tone for each character.

 A lot of the language also feels either performative or pretentious; “the mad who had seduced me and made me weak in the knees” or “smelled fresh, like freshly cut grass and summer skies, and a hint of lemon.”

 And lastly, the lack of descriptive words when talking about anything but sex; “she was wearing a blue shirt sort of thing” or “he was wearing a vest type thing”.
-This is just lousy writing, and editing.
+This is just lousy writing and editing.

 There are many better romances out there than this one.
-Even a good old-fashioned Mills & Boon would be better (although this was is definitely more responsible in its social commentary).
+Even a good old-fashioned Mills & Boon would be better (although this was definitely more responsible in its social commentary).

-I cannot recommend alternative reads (but I would insist you watch Something in the Rain), but if anyone has suggestions on good romances (preferrably in Indian Literature), I would be happy to hear the suggestions.
+I cannot recommend alternative reads (but I would insist you watch Something in the Rain), but if anyone has suggestions on good romances (preferably in Indian Literature), I would be happy to hear the suggestions.